very-good-science/data-ethics-club/meetings/2021/03-march/03-03-21_meeting.md

 ### Description
 You're welcome to join us for our next Data Ethics Club meeting on 3rd March at [1-2pm GMT](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Data+Ethics+Club+-+Towards+a+relational+ethics&iso=20210303T13&p1=%3A&ah=1).
 You don't need to register, just pop in.

-This time we're going to read [Algorithmic injustice: a relational ethics approach ](https://www.sciencedirect.com/science/article/pii/S2666389921000155) by Abeba Birhane, which calls for a system-wide acceptance of critical work as an essential component of AI ethics, fairness, and justice.
+This time we're going to read [Algorithmic injustice: a relational ethics approach ](https://www.sciencedirect.com/science/article/pii/S2666389921000155) by Abeba Birhane, which calls for a system-wide acceptance of critical thought about context and implications as an essential component of AI ethics, fairness, and justice.

-Thank you to @robertarbon for suggesting this week's content, and to Nina, who'll be leading this week's meeting.
+Thank you to [@robertarbon](https://github.com/RobertArbon) for suggesting this week's content, and to [@ninadicara](https://github.com/ninadicara), who'll be leading this week's meeting.

 ### Discussion points